mykinde/staff-recruiter/README.md

 4. Download Applications by Excel
 5. Shortlisting Based on creteria

-<p <i for full package and demo contact g3send@gmail.com
+ for full package and demo contact g3send@gmail.com